tagyoureit/homebridge-luxor/README.md

-# NOTE: This plugin currently supports the LXZDC model.
-It does not support the LXTWO (newer) version.
+# NOTE: Experimental Support for LXTWO
+Still need to:
+* Account for new color wheel values 251-260 and DMC control 65535
+* Possibly account for increased themes (25->39)
+* Others(?)

-# homebridge-luxor 2.0.2
+# homebridge-luxor 3.0.0-Beta

 This is a PLATFORM module for the [HomeBridge Platform](https://github.com/nfarina/homebridge) to control [FX Luminaire](http://www.FXL.com).